High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Observations and data reduction

 The average resolution over each spectrum in the region corrected by \texttt{molecfit} near the H$_2$ line, was measured to be $\text{R} = 126000 \pm 9000$ for HD 131488 and $\text{R} = 130000 \pm 7000$ for HD 110058.
 For the regions containing the $^{12}$CO, the resolution was measured to be $\text{R} = 115000 \pm 9000$ and $\text{R} = 121000 \pm 9000$ for HD 131488 and HD 110058 respectively.
 The resolution varies with the spectral region under consideration, and the weather.
 CRIRES+ typically has a resolution of 100000, but because the stars did not fill the slit width, we are in the superresolution regime described in Appendix \ref{appendix:superresolution}.
 This leads to offsets in wavelength between nodding positions.
 Thus, we did not use the final CRIRES nodding corrected spectra.
 Instead we telluric corrected the spectra for each nodding position separately and used the tellurics to ensure each spectrum was correctly wavelength calibrated before modelling.

-To identify the $\text{H}_2$ and CO lines at their rest frequencies, the reduced, telluric free spectra for each observing night were Doppler shifted to the rest frame of the star using the systemic and barycentric velocities.
-The barycentric velocity correction is calculated using Astropy's SkyCoord class \citep{the_astropy_collaboration_astropy_2022}, whereas radial (systemic) velocities for each system were determined through modelling$^{12}$CO in the CRIRES+ data (see Section \ref{section:model} and Table \ref{table:stellar_params}).
+To identify the $\text{H}_2$ and CO lines at their rest frequencies, the reduced telluric free spectra for each observing night were Doppler shifted to barycentric frame and then to the rest frame of the star using the system radial velocities.
+The barycentric velocity correction is calculated using Astropy's SkyCoord class \citep{the_astropy_collaboration_astropy_2022}, whereas radial (systemic) velocities for each system were determined through modelling $^{12}$CO in the CRIRES+ data (see Section \ref{section:model} and Table \ref{table:stellar_params}).
 The spectra \texttt{molecfit} returns are telluric-corrected but not continuum-normalised.
 We divide the telluric-corrected spectrum with a running median with a large window size to produce continuum normalised spectra.

 Our final normalised spectra are heteroscedastic, as across each order the flux of the star changes, and telluric correction produces regions of higher/lower variance.
 To calculate the variance and therefore an uncertainty per pixel empirically, we therefore masked regions around the CO and H$_2$ lines of interest and calculated rolling variances with a 20-pixel-wide window, chosen to best capture local variations in variance around the target lines.
 For the masked pixel locations around these lines, we then linearly interpolated the variance from neighbouring pixel regions.
 The final products used for modelling are 4 spectra of normalised intensity and their empirically-determined uncertainty per target, one for each of two nodding positions and two observing dates.
 We then median averaged the nods and dates to produce the spectra in Figures \ref{fig:hd131488_radis_wide}, \ref{fig:hd110058_CO_model}, and \ref{fig:hd131488_CO_model}.